dadrian/clienthello-randomization/EXPLAINER.md

 The browser will randomly order extensions, subject to the `pre_shared_key` constraint in the RFC.
 This will reduce the risk of server and middleboxes fixating on details of current ClientHello orderings.
 This should make the TLS ecosystem more robust to changes.

 **Risks**: It is possible that browser extension ordering is already ossified.
 This change may cause compatibility issues with middleboxes.
 We will do a slow rollout and monitor breakage.

+**Goals**: This is not designed to prevent all fingerprint of TLS stacks.
+It is to ensure the ecosystem:
+- is prepared for the structure of the ClientHello to change over time
+- does not hardcode byte-offsets / assume specific orderings of fields